Green Tea In Pregnancy: 6 Benefits And 3 Side Effects

 How Much Green Tea Is Safe While Pregnant?

 You can have up to 200mg of caffeine a day, which accounts for three to four cups of green tea in a day.
-However, you need to consider the caffeine you are consuming through other sources such as soft drinks, coffee, cola, chocolate, energy drinks and more (7).
+When considering drinking tea during pregnancy, it’s important to account for caffeine from other sources, such as soft drinks, coffee, cola, chocolate, and energy drinks, and more (7).
 See to it that everything put together doesn’t go above 200mg a day.
 Additionally, drink green tea in moderation to limit fluoride exposure.

 What Are The Benefits Of Consuming Green Tea During Pregnancy?